EnderCommunity/EnderLibrary/README.md

 });
 ```

 **Warning:** never use the dynamic protocol with pages that are too different from the current page!
 That would be so inefficient.
-You can, for example, do this to prevent such thing happening when you have the dynamic protocol enabled:
+You can, for example, do this to prevent such a thing from happening when you have the dynamic protocol enabled:

 ```js
 window.location.dynamic.on('content-loaded', function(e) {